 - There are no hard and fast rules for selecting the exact awning but these guidelines should help.
 The drop should be approximately 1/2 the height of the window.
-The projection should be about the same as the drop for most window awnings.
 The width the same as the window, keeping in mind the Vented/Regular end style will project approximately 4″ further to each side.

 - Select the projection and drop desired from those listed in our catalog.

 - DOOR CLEARANCES: If you have an outswinging door, opening under the awning, you will need at least 7″of mounting space.
 See below chart for more details.
 A lesser space than the one given, will result in the door striking the

 awning when opened.
 If you do not have the required space, use valance end, it requires 4″ above door.